 - 15.16 Government guidance confirms that as the potential risk to developers is already accounted for in the assumptions for developer return in viability assessment, realisation of risk does not in itself necessitate further viability assessment or trigger a review mechanism.
-Review mechanisms are not a tool to protect a return to the developer, but to strengthen local authorities' ability to seek compliance with relevant policies over the lifetime of the project. - 15.17 The information required for the submission of a Viability Appraisal is set out below - 15.18 Developers are encouraged to use the residual land value method as set out as this will assist in speeding up the consideration of submitted evidence. - 15.19Where there is dispute concerning the effect of providing affordable housing on the viability of a project, applicants will be required to provide full financial details to demonstrate why they cannot provide the affordable housing.
+Review mechanisms are not a tool to protect a return to the developer, but to strengthen local authorities' ability to seek compliance with relevant policies over the lifetime of the project. - 15.17 The information required for the submission of a Viability Appraisal is set out below - 15.18Developers are encouraged to use the residual land value method as set out as this will assist in speeding up the consideration of submitted evidence. - 15.19Where there is dispute concerning the effect of providing affordable housing on the viability of a project, applicants will be required to provide full financial details to demonstrate why they cannot provide the affordable housing.
 They will also need to demonstrate that in making this assessment they have considered indicative transfer prices set out in this SPD. - 15.20 It is not sufficient for applicants to argue that the land costs did not take into account the need to provide affordable housing as, in the national plan led planning system, it is reasonable to expect that land values will reflect the requirements of the Local Plan.
 In addition, it is also reasonable to expect that development costs will have been established from the outset by the developer and reflected in the land acquisition price. - 15.21 Where developers raise issues relating to viability during pre-application discussions, the Local Planning Authority's Viability Assessor will invite the developer to provide details of the value of the completed development and all costs incurred to achieve this value.
-The information that should be included is set out below, however other factors may need to be added. - 15.22The Council will commission its own choice of independent expert and the expert's fees will be agreed with the applicant.
-If the applicant refuses to pay, or fails to pay for the Council's commission, it will result in the planning application being refused. - 15.23In instances where the Developer does not provide sufficient or adequate information for the Viability Assessor to make a satisfactory assessment the Developer will be advised what further information is required. - 15.24In instances where the developer pushes ahead with the application without a satisfactory assessment being made, the application may well be recommended for refusal. - 15.25 If there is a disagreement or a dispute concerning the Council's own valuation, a second independent assessment will need to be undertaken by an external valuation expert.
-It is anticipated that the costs of providing this second valuation should also be borne by the Developer. - 15.26The 'onus' is on the developer to demonstrate why a site should not include provision.
+The information that should be included is set out below, however other factors may need to be added. - 15.22 The Council will commission its own choice of independent expert and the expert's fees will be agreed with the applicant.
+The Developer will be expected to pay the fees. - 15.23 In instances where the Developer does not provide sufficient or adequate information for the Viability Assessor to make a satisfactory assessment the Developer will be advised what further information is required. - 15.24 In instances where the developer pushes ahead with the application without a satisfactory assessment being made, the application may well be recommended for refusal. - 15.25 If there is a disagreement or a dispute concerning the Council's own valuation, a second independent assessment will need to be undertaken by an external valuation expert.
+It is expected that the costs of providing this second valuation should also be borne by the Developer. - 15.26 The 'onus' is on the developer to demonstrate why a site should not include provision.
 This is fully supported by the updated NPPF.